Local Storage with shared_preferences: Taming the Data Beast on Your Flutter Device π¦

 Checking for Existence: The Sherlock Holmes of Data π΅οΈββοΈ

-Before attempting to retrieve data, you might want to check if a key exists in the SharedPreferences
+Before attempting to retrieve data, you might want to check if a key exists in the SharedPreferences.
+This can be done using the containsKey() method.

 import 'package:shared_preferences/shared_preferences.dart';